Back to top

 After landing a job at a nuclear power plant, Moore soon gave in to the call of secondary education, pursuing her Master’s in Sound Engineering at NIU as well.
 After graduation, Moore worked in a few other positions before her entrepreneurial spirit ultimately drove her to pursue her dream of starting her own engineering firm.

-Moore sits on the NIU Alumni Association Board and the City of Chicago Affirmative Action Advisory Board.
+Moore has sat on the NIU Alumni Association Board and the City of Chicago Affirmative Action Advisory Board among others and currently serves on boards for Calculated Genius, First Women's Bank, North Branch Works, JANO.
 She has received several awards recognizing her success in building KDM Engineering into the thriving company it is today,

 including: